HUMMINGBIRD FEEDING HINTS

 - Let mix cool and pour into in well-cleaned feeders.

-- Boiling, which retards mold growth, is NOT necessary if your hummingbirds are draining the feeders within three days.
+- Boiling, which slightly retards mold growth, is NOT necessary if your hummingbirds are draining the feeders within three days.

 - Store excess mix in the refrigerator for up to 2 weeks (check for fermentation or mold; if the mix is cloudy, discard it).
 Some people freeze their mix and safely store it for much longer periods.
 In any case, let mix warm to room temperature before filling feeders.